 Why do hypos happen?

-There’s no rule as to why they happen, but some things make it more likely: excess insulin, delayed or missed meal or snack, not enough carbs, unplanned physical activity, drinking large quantities of alcohol or alcohol without food, and sometimes there just is no obvious cause.
+There’s no rule as to why they happen, but some things make it more likely: excess insulin, delayed or missed meal or snack, not enough carbs, unplanned physical activity, and drinking large quantities of alcohol or alcohol without food.
+Sometimes there just is no obvious cause.

-Glucose gel may be used if you are feeling drowsy and someone can help you but it should not be used if you are unconscious.
+Glucose gel may be used if you are feeling drowsy and someone can help you, but it should not be used if you are unconscious.
 Glucose gel is available on prescription if you are treated with insulin.
-Some people may need to follow this treatment with a snack of 15-20g of slower acting carbohydrate to prevent your blood glucose levels getting low again.
-This snack could be a sandwich, piece of fruit, cereal or some biscuits and milk - or even your next meal, if it’s due.
+Some people may need to follow this treatment with a snack of 15–20g of slower-acting carbohydrate to prevent their blood glucose levels getting low again.
+This snack could be a sandwich, piece of fruit, cereal or some biscuits and milk – or even your next meal, if it’s due.